whitep4nth3r/contentful-csv-import/README.md

 # How to import a CSV file into Contentful as entries using the Contentful Content Management API and JavaScript

-Install dependencies
+## Install dependencies

 ```bash
 npm i
 ```

-Add your Contentful credentials:
+## Add your Contentful credentials.

-- Add a credentials.js file at the root of the project with the following:
+Add a credentials.js file at the root of the project with the following:

 ```javascript
 module.exports.CMA_TOKEN = "your_cma_token;
 module.exports.SPACE_ID = "your_space_id";
 ```

-To run this script, navigate to the project root and run:
+## To run this script, navigate to the project root and run:

 ```bash
 node index.js